 Addressing connectivity issues

-Manufacturing environments present unique challenges for AI camera systems.
+Manufacturing environments present distinct roadblocks for AI camera systems.
 Common problems and solutions include:

 Environmental tolerance: Manufacturing facilities face extreme temperature variations and harsh conditions.
 Select industrial-grade components rated for your specific conditions.